Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 The reaction body replies to `f` with the value `s` carried by the molecule `c(s)`.

 The syntax for replying suggests that `f` carries a special `reply` pseudo-molecule, and that the reaction body injects this `reply` molecule  with an integer value.
-However, the `reply` does not actually stand for a molecule injector - this is merely syntax for the "replying" action that is part of the semantics of the blocking molecule.
+However, the `reply` does not actually stand for a molecule injector - this is merely syntax for the “replying” action that is part of the semantics of the blocking molecule.

 ## Example 1: benchmarking the concurrent counter